-Taiwanese fast-rising young conductor Brian (Yuan-Hung) Liao is new appointed assistant conductor of Nationale Orchestre d’île-de-France for the 20/21 season.
+Taiwanese young conductor Brian (Yuan-Hung) Liao is the newly appointed assistant conductor of Nationale Orchestre d’île-de-France for the 20/21 season.

 Brian Liao is the 3rd prize of 2nd BMI International Bucharest Conducting Competition, the only prizewinner of the 2018 NTSO “International Young Talent Musician Project" conducting competition in Taiwan, and laureate of the orchestra prize of the 3rd International Conducting competition for Chinese music in Hong Kong.